drewhearin/beautiful-jekyll/_posts/2017-05-30-Ransomware-FSRM.md

 FSRM actively monitors your Windows Server shares and files and could alert you of any malicious activity you specify.

 More so it detects changes in file extensions by applying screen filters, and triggers a system event.
 You can use your own choice of monitoring software to report the event.
-The following articles should be good enough to get this going.

 ### Scheduling Updates